loloopes/loloopes/README.md

 ### Cocou!!
 ### 你好!

-- 🔭 Programmer, SoftwareDevelopment, WebDevelopment, Machine Learning
+- 🔭 Programming, SoftwareDevelopment, WebDevelopment, Machine Learning

 - 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about the theme, or geopolitics and history. =)